Tryphon, Respicius, and Nympha: Veneration

 He is greatly venerated in the Eastern Orthodox Church, in which he is also the patron saint of gardeners and winegrowers.
 In Serbia, North Macedonia and Bulgaria, St Tryphon is celebrated by vine growers.
 The celebrations are a fertility rite intended to encourage the growth of the vines, and it is also thought that human infertility can be cured on this day.
+Many Greeks continue this celebration and have special customs every year.

 In Russia, Tryphon is venerated as a patron of birds.
 In Russian icons of the saint, he is often shown holding a falcon, a reference to a miracle attributed to his intercessions.
-Prayers attributed to him are used against infestations of rodents and locusts; one such prayer appears in the Great Euchologion.
+Prayers attributed to him are used against infestations of rodents and locusts.
+One such prayer appears in the Great Euchologion.
 Saint Trifon is often depicted with a merlin on hand as he was traditionally venerated by Moscow hunters.

-Many churches were dedicated to him, and the Eastern Emperor, Leo VI the Wise (d.
+Many churches were dedicated to him.
+The Eastern Emperor, Leo VI the Wise (d.
 912), delivered a eulogy in Tryphon's honour.
-He is the protector saint of the town of Kotor in Montenegro, and one of the patron saints of Moscow.
+He is the protector saint of the town of Kotor in Montenegro and one of the patron saints of Moscow.
 The Cathedral of Saint Tryphon in Kotor is dedicated to him.

 Relics

 His relics were first buried in his native Kampsada.
-Later, they were translated to Constantinople, and then to Rome.
+Later, they were translated to Constantinople and then to Rome.
 His head is kept in the Kotor Cathedral.

 Respicius and Nympha

 In the Latin Church, 10 November was formerly a feast day associated with Saint Tryphon and two other saints, of whom little is known: Respicius and Nympha.
 While Saint Trypho is still listed in the Roman Martyrology, Respicius and Nympha have been omitted.

-In about 1005, the monk Theodoric of Fleury wrote, on the basis of earlier written legends, an account of Tryphon in which Respicius appears as Tryphon's companion.
+In about 1005, the monk Theodoric of Fleury wrote, on the basis of earlier written legends, an account of Tryphon in which Respicius appears as his companion.
 The relics of both were preserved, together with those of a holy virgin named Nympha, at the Hospital of the Holy Ghost in Sassia.
 The church of this hospital was a cardinal's title, which, together with the relics of these saints, was transferred by Pope Pius V to the Church of St. Augustine in 1566.

 One tradition held that Nympha (Ninfa) was a virgin martyr from Palermo who was put to death for the faith at the beginning of the fourth century.
 According to other versions of the legend, when the Vandals invaded Sicily, she fled from Palermo to the Italian mainland and died in the sixth century at Savona.
 The feast of her translation is observed at Palermo on 19 August.
 Some believe that there were two saints of this name.
 Before 1624 Palermo had four patron saints, one for each of the four major parts of the city.
 They were Saint Agatha, Saint Christina, Saint Nympha, and Saint Olivia.
 Their images are displayed at the Quattro Canti, in the centre of Palermo.